deighne/fuckball/README.md

 ## Why the breakout board and not sensor only?

 At the time of writing (December 2024), the cost difference between just a PMW3389 sensor and the sensor + breakout board with presoldered pins is just a few bucks; it's cheaper to buy the board than to get a custom PCB with assembly like the [Jfedor2 RP2040 + PMW3360 board](https://github.com/jfedor2/rp2040-pmw3360).
+That should make this more flexible to use other sensors in the future with the same breakout!

 ## License etc.

 GPLv3!
+Do something weird with this design please.

 ## Fuckball?